 Mitch loves making up games with cardboard and markers and whatever he can get his hands on…he’s a cardboard artist!
-Today we’re going to share Ghost Bean Bag Balls, a fun twist on the old DIY balloon stress ball.
-These are great for fidgeting with or for adding Halloween flare to a beanbag game!
+Today we’re going to share Lawn Ghosts, a Halloween twist on a classic lawn “dart” game.

 You’ll need to go get some white balloons, but everything else you probably have in your craft closet or pantry.

 Note: You can use rice, beans or flour to fill your balloon.
 Each will give the finished bean bag/stress ball a slightly different texture and squishability.
 Flour is messier to work with, but smoother.
 Consider which mess you want to clean up if the bean bag accidentally explodes.

 The bag SHOULDN’T explode if you use all three layers…but you know kids…

 How to make a Balloon Ghost Bean Bag Ball

 I know you’re pressed for time, so if you don’t have any of these items, I’ve included my Amazon shopping links.
 If you happen to click these and make a purchase, I’ll get a tiny commission.
 Thanks for supporting your local blogger!

 - A white bag (think Target or Walgreens)

 - Rice, dried Beans or Flour